ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab07.md

 Song Files: Each file is titled after the artist whose songs are in that file.
 Each line in the file contains all the lyrics to one of their songs.
 You can train one song at a time or all the songs at once and generate your own lyrics.
 Play around with the songs, artists, and maybe even try to mash some files together!

-Tweet FIles: Each file that is titled with "tweet(s)" in it contains tweets from the FLOTUS, Trump, and tweets around the Floyd-Mayweather boxing match.
+Tweet Files: Each file that is ended with `tweet(s)` in it contains tweets from the FLOTUS, Trump, and tweets around the Floyd-Mayweather boxing match.
+Use the files starting with `small_...` to read in directly from the file first, then you can figure out how to read in bigger files.
 Read in from these text files and try to generate tweets that imitate these three personalities/events!
 Have fun!

 ## Add, Commit and Push